-While they don’t get sick leave, they can be entitled to receive unpaid carer’s leave.
+They can receive unpaid carer’s leave while they don’t get sick leave.
 Interestingly, there can be different types of casual employees.

-A long-term casual employee will have regular working hours per week, and an expectation of ongoing work.
-While this may sound similar to part time work, the benefits awarded to a long-term casual employee is still different.
+A long-term casual employee will have regular working hours per week and an expectation of ongoing work.
+While this may sound similar to part time work, the benefits awarded to a long-term casual employee are still different.

 On the other hand, a part time employee: